-Egg nog cookie logs are soft butter cookies, spiked with the flavors of egg nog, then topped with a boozy flavored buttercream frosting.
-Perfect for any holiday cookie platter!
+Egg Nog Logs are soft butter cookies infused with the flavors of egg nog, then topped with a rum flavored buttercream frosting.
+This alcohol free cookie is perfect for any holiday cookie platter!

 I know that I promised a 3rd slow cooker recipe, but since I have pretty much been living solely off of cookies and chai for the past two weeks, I couldn’t hold out on cookie week any longer.
 Please try to understand. 🙂

 SO, yes!
 It’s Cookie Week!
 With a serious exclamation point because:

 - Cookies in general are awesome!

 OK, I’ll try to rein it in a little.